OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | timestamp | 64 bit signed integer | `RECORD` | yes | `Array` |

 Each of these datasets contains a list with information about an entry at a specific time.
-Each dataset is described in more detail in the following subchapters.
+Each data set is described in more detail in the following subchapters.

 **data**
-This dataset contains the actual information for a protocol entry, this in the XML notation which is described in more detail in each chapter of the protocol types.
+This data set contains the actual information for a protocol entry, this in the XML notation which is described in more detail in each chapter of the protocol types.
-The protocol entries are stored in this dataset as a list.
+The protocol entries are stored in this data set as a list.
 A type can be stored for each entry.
 These are explained in more detail below.

 | Name | Data type | Parent object | Mandatory | Storage type |
 |----|---|----|---|----|